Spain's "Big City". The Plaza Mayor is one of the finest squares in Spain. This is where tournamen...

 A small park south west of the Viaducto where you can enjoy moments of reflection and a magnifice...

 There is always lots going on in Madrid's most famous park.
-A blue and white spring sky stretches ...
+This verdant oasis near Madrid's city ...

 The Palacio de Cristal and the Palacio de Velázquez which show contemporary art are in the middle...